Images Depict Mature Plants

 Calathea Dottie Plants for Sale Online

-Calathea Dottie is the perfect indoor plant for adding dazzling color to your decor!
+Calathea Dottie is the perfect house plant for adding dazzling color to your home's décor!
 The vivid dark purple and pink leaves are stunning.
-Calathea Dottie house plants prefer low to bright indirect light, but expose it to bright indirect light if you want the colors of the leaves to pop.
-Low-light conditions will make the colors more subdued.

 |Sunlight:||Fluorescent to bright, indirect light for best color|